geopython/diving-into-pygeoapi/workshop/content/docs/index.md

 # Diving into pygeoapi

+[pygeoapi](https://pygeoapi.io) is an OGC Reference Implementation supporting numerous [OGC API](https://ogcapi.ogc.org) specifications.
+This workshop will cover publishing geospatial data to the Web using pygeoapi in support of the suite of OGC API standards.

-A 4 hour workshop to get familiarised with the pygeoapi software.
-A python package providing standardised web api's for querying, vizualising and processing spatial datasets.
+*Diving into pygeoapi* is a 4 hour workshop to get familiar with installing, configuring, publishing and extending the pygeoapi software.

 In this workshop we'll discuss the following topics: